Or, why it does actually make a great deal of sense.

 One of the potential additional costs of CV was the likely need to develop an airborne refuelling capability for the F35C to support recovery refuelling.
 This could have been extended to provide an additional range for a strike package without using land-based AAR.

 The need for Carrier Onboard Delivery for CVF has never been widely discussed but the need for airborne early warning should be obvious.
 The current system, the Sea King ASaC Mk 7 goes out of service in 2016 and the successor programme called CROWSNEST has now been confirmed as having secured funding.

-By going for a CVF aircraft with catapults and arrestor gear many thought the road would be clear for a purchase of the E2D Hawkeye and even the C2 Greyhound for the COD role.
+By going for a CVF aircraft with catapults and arrestor gear many thought the road would be clear for purchase of the E2D Hawkeye and even the C2 Greyhound for the COD role.

-This was always fantasy.
+This was always a fantasy.

-In the vast majority of operations the RAF’s E3’s will be used for wide area airborne early warning and control with a CVF based solution for shorter range gap filling and in very few operations, this wider area deployment.
+In the vast majority of operations, the RAF’s E3’s will be used for wide-area airborne early warning and control with a CVF based solution for shorter range gap filling and in very few operations, this wider area deployment.

-The contribution of the Type 45 and the impact of potential UAV based technologies should also be considered when looking at this issue.
+The contribution of Type 45 and the impact of potential UAV based technologies should also be considered when looking at this issue.